 This parameter can affect the results quite a lot and is often one of the reasons why at the range people think that Chairgun doesn’t perform as expected.
 If you input correctly measured information, the results at the range will be spot on.

 Be sure to take your time and get the measurements correct!

 time to play

 There is a box called “kill-zone” which is set to 1 inch by default.
-This draws two lines either side of your center point (the cross) of your reticle.
-It is essentially the zone in which you can hit a 1 inch target if you only aim using the center point of your scope.
-This area is shaded in pink on the .22 graph and the region where the green arc (the path of the projectile) intersects with this pink box is called the “point blank range” (PBR).
+This draws two lines on either side of the centre point (the cross) of your reticle.
+It is essentially the zone in which you can hit a 1-inch target if you only aim using the centre point of your scope.
+This area is shaded in pink on the .22 graph and the region where the green arc (the path of the projectile) intersects with this pink box is called the “point-blank range” (PBR).

 The PBR range is indicated on the bottom of the graph in a white box.
 It shows the minimum and maximum PBR range, e.g. 6.3 to 31.4 yards with this particular the .22 rifle and scope zeroed at 27.8 yards.
 If you only intend to shoot out to 30 yards, this might be all you need to do.
 However, do remember that at the maximum height of that arc, the pellet will be at its highest, i.e. 1/2 an inch above where you aimed.
 On the graph shown, that’s at around 20 yards.
 So if you aim at a rat’s head, you might miss altogether unless you aim a little lower.
 For the same setup, using a .177 pellet, the PBR would be 8.4 to 40.7 yards.
 You can see why .177 is so popular!